-- Heat the oil in a large saucepan.
-Sauté the chopped onion, garlic and peppers for about 5 minutes until they’re starting to soften slightly.
+- Heat the oil in a large saucepan over a medium heat.
+Sauté the chopped onion, garlic and peppers for 5 minutes until they’re starting to soften slightly.
 Season generously with salt and pepper.

-- Add the garlic and spices (cumin, cilantro/coriander, paprika and chilli) and toast for a minute or so until fragrant.
+- Add the spices (cumin, cilantro/coriander, paprika and chilli) and toast for a minute fragrant.
 Add the tomato purée and cook for a further minute.

 - Now add the rice and cook for another couple of minutes to toast slightly making sure it doesn’t catch too much on the bottom of the pan.
 Add the stock and bring up to the boil – at this point stir the rice with a fork opposed to a spoon.

 - Once boiling, either simmer for 20 minutes until the rice is cooked and all the stock has been absorbed and the rice is fluffy or alternatively you can braise the rice in the oven for the same amount of time at 200°C / 180°C Fan / 400°F / Gas Mark 6.
-Tip: Use a fork to stir the rice, this will ensure that the rice will be fluffy and not sticky.

 - Take off the heat and add the lime juice and mix through the rice.
-Season with extra salt and pepper if needed and then cover and allow the flavours to infuse for 5-10 minutes before serving, then serve the rice warm or cold.
+Season with extra salt and pepper if needed and then cover and allow the flavours in the rice to infuse for 5-10 minutes before serving, then serve the rice warm or cold.
 Garnish the plate of rice with lime edges and a sprinkle of chopped cilantro/coriander or parsley if desired.
-The rice once cooled completely to room temperature will store in an airtight container for up to 4-5 days.
+The rice once cooled completely to room temperature will store in an airtight container for up to 3 days.
 Don’t reheat rice more than once.

 Keep up to date with me on: